 As a small business owner, you know networking is important.
-But how do you make it more effective…and more fun?
-Here are 5 tips to improve your networking skills.
+But do you ever wonder if the time and effort of networking is REALLY worth it?
+Is there a way to make it more effective…and fun?

 1. Create your game plan

 - Pick a number of people you’d like to meet.
 Maybe it’s 3; maybe it’s 10.
-(Start small, and pick a number that feels right to you!)
+Pick a number that’s right for you and aim for that.

 - Choose your mindset.
 That’s right.
 Mindset matters.
 You might have to pump yourself up.
 You might have to meditate.
 Choose a mindset that works for you, so you feel energized and ready to meet new people.

 - Think through your conversation entrance and exit strategies.
 Thinking through this ahead of time will save your nerves and your patience!
 We’ll talk about entrance strategies next, but for your exit, choose an approach that works for you.
 For example: “It’s been great talking with you.
 I look forward to our follow-up.
 I’m off to meet my next new friend!
 Enjoy the event.”